-Incomplete application will delay the processing of the application.
-In case of incomplete applications, applicants will be notified with specific instructions.
-Please respond promptly to further delay the processing of the application.
+Incomplete applications will delay processing.
+When incomplete applications are reviewed, applicants are notified with specific instructions regarding missing information.
+Please respond promptly to avoid further delay the processing of the application.

 Applicants who completed non-Wisconsin (including non-US) educator preparation programs are commonly issued a Wisconsin license with stipulations.
 Additional coursework is required to remove the stipulations before a regular license may be issued.